 As a special footnote, SPAT supports the Working With Children NSW Kidsafe Policy and as such adult roles in productions that involve children, such as Panto, will require a WWCC check prior to attending auditions.
 To view our full Working With Children Policy click here.

 SPAT Film Society

-SPAT Film Society is a group within SPAT which screens four or five films each calendar year.
+SPAT Film Society is a group within SPAT which screens four films each calendar year.
 You will be given plenty of notice of our screening dates by email.
 In addition we always publish the screening dates on our website as well as erecting street signs in the local area.